-- Peanut butter – melt 1/4 cup peanut butter with 1/2 teaspoon peanut butter and as before drizzle on top
+- Peanut butter – melt 1/4 cup peanut butter with 1/2 teaspoon peanut butter and drizzle on top.

-- Dark chocolate – finely chop dark chocolate and sprinkle on top to add some crunch
+- Dark chocolate – finely chop the dark chocolate and sprinkle it on top to add some crunch.

 How does the pie taste?

-This vegan peanut butter pie has a soft chocolaty crust with fluffy peanut butter mousse.
-It taste like the store-bought peanut butter pie you used to buy from the bakery except it’s better for you including some of the bonus below !
+This vegan peanut butter pie has a soft, chocolaty crust with fluffy peanut butter mousse.
+It tastes like the store-bought peanut butter pie you used to buy from the bakery, except it’s better for you, including some of the bonuses below!
 It’s 100 %